in ,

 • Uneven braking.

-Importance of wheel alignment
+Importance of Wheel Alignment

-• An adequately aligned wheel eliminates steering, brakes and suspension stress, preventing unwanted wear.
+• An adequately aligned wheel eliminates steering, brakes, and suspension stress, preventing unwanted wear.

 • It reduces uneven and premature tire wear.